dyriusdev/2D-Game/README.md

 # 2D-Game
-Old style game using only java without graphic library
+Old style instance using only java without graphic library